-All domains proxied through Cloudflare have a special Cloudflare directory located at example.com/cdn-cgi/ (going to this directory will return a 404 error.)
+All domains proxied through Cloudflare have a special Cloudflare directory located at example.com/cdn-cgi/ (accessing this directory directly will return a 404 error.)
 This directory is used for hosting Cloudflare apps.
 A special app is called ‘Trace’ and is located at https://example.com/cdn-cgi/trace/ Trace is “installed” by default (it is not listed as an installed Cloudflare app on the dashboard and cannot be uninstalled.)
 Calling it, for example, through a web browser will simply show some information about your connection to the given Cloudflare proxied domain.
 Note that Trace is only available on domains proxied through Cloudflare and is not available for domains using Cloudflare for DNS only.

 The following is example output from running the Trace app at https://www.example.org/cdn-cgi/trace/.